mariochampion/gitmynotes/README.md

 ## to do
 * write real instructions

-* there is some issue with loops and passing batch not original maxnotes
+* there is some issue with loops and passing batch not original maxnotes, also when initial maxnotes greater than batchnotes AND greater than folder notecount

 * allow optionally `git push` the audit file as well